MLB Odds and Predictions: A Guide to MLB Futures and Prop Betting

 An MLB futures bet is a bet that is placed on future results of the MLB season.
 More specifically, it’s a bet placed on events that will not be determined until the end of the season or the postseason.

 For instance, you might want to bet on a team to win the World Series.
 Oddsmakers provide a menu of teams to choose from with odds varying from team to team.
-The odds are subject to change as the season progresses.
+The odds are subject to change leading up to a season or as the season progresses.
 But to be clear, your bet is locked in at the price set at the time that you place your bet(s) – unlike bets you make at a horse racetrack, for example.

 MLB futures bets don’t just include World Series winners.
 There are a variety of ways to dabble in the MLB futures market, including betting on American League (AL) and National League (NL) champions, pennant (division) winners, and even end-of-season player awards, such as the MVP winner, Cy Young winners, home run leaders, and more.